Jeanine Pirro: Second Amendment

 Get a gun, buy one legally, learn how to shoot it and be primed to use it.
 And, I don't care if you get a long gun, a hand gun, a revolver or a semi automatic.
 Get whatever gun you can handle and don't let anyone talk you out of it.
 The Second Amendment of the Constitution and the United States Supreme Court confirm your right to have one.

+In February 2026, in the wake of Alex Pretti's killing, she shifted tone and threatened anyone who brings a gun into Washington, D.C. with jail, regardless of having a license elsewhere.

 Personal life

 Pirro has two children with her former spouse Albert.
 Following their marriage, they moved to Harrison, New York, where Pirro began working as assistant district attorney and her husband began work as a lobbyist.
 Later in their marriage, but before their children were born, Albert was accused of fathering a daughter by a Florida woman he termed as extortionate and mentally unstable.
 After his denials and extensive court proceedings, DNA testing confirmed him as the father, and he was ordered to begin child support payments in 1998.

-In 1997, People magazine named her one of its "50 Most Beautiful People".
+In 1997, People magazine named Pirro one of its "50 Most Beautiful People".

 On February 23, 1999, Pirro's husband was indicted on one count of conspiracy, four counts of tax evasion, and 28 counts of filing a false tax return for hiding over $1 million in personal income as business expenses between 1988 and 1997.
 That day, Pirro appeared with her husband at a press conference in response to the charges, criticizing the investigation as "invasive and hostile."
 On June 23, 2000, a jury found Pirro's husband guilty of 23 of the charges brought against him and not guilty of 10 others.
 He served 17 months in prison, being released early for good behavior and participating in an alcoholism treatment program.
 In the midst of the trial, Jeanine Pirro had attacked the prosecution for bringing up matters which involved her, calling it a "desperate attempt by them to bring me into this wherever they can."
 Albert Pirro was pardoned by President Donald Trump on January 20, 2021, shortly before Trump left office.

 As a result of their "tumultuous" relationship, Pirro and her husband separated in 2007, with their divorce being finalized in 2013.

 In November 2017, Pirro was charged with speeding for driving 119 mph in upstate New York.

 In July 2019, Pirro was named to the board of directors of the cannabis company HeavenlyRx, which manufactures CBD products.
 Said Pirro: "My interest in CBD stems from a curiosity after hearing people say how much they benefited from CBD....
 Initially a skeptic, I now understand there are tremendous benefits outside the assembly line of traditional medical and pharmaceutical dictates".

 Pirro revealed in her 2018 book, Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy, that she was diagnosed with cancer in 2012.
 She is a practicing Catholic.